resharper-community/resharper-vscode/README.md

 This extension provides a wrapper for the R# CLI.
 The CLI executables are available as commands in the command pallette and any command line arguments can be configurable from the VS Code config files.

-This extension is a fork of fakesharper
+This extension is a fork of fakesharpersettings which is a fork of fakesharper

 ## Inspect Code